The ghee manufacturing process is always intricate regardless the manufacturer follows a traditional or advanced industrial process.

-Vedic ghee manufacturing process is mostly divided in five interrelated steps.
-These steps are extending from procuring raw material (milk) to making the end product.
-In Vedic process these five steps are important because it is believed that by following these 5 steps the best purity and healthiest state of product can be procured.
-Each of these steps are called sanskar in this ayurvedic ghee manufacturing method.
+This method is also known as the Vedic ghee manufacturing process and it is mostly divided into five interrelated steps.
+These steps are extending from procuring raw material (milk) to making the end product ghee, clarified butter.
+In the Vedic process these five steps are important because it is believed that by following these 5 steps, the best quality of ghee in its purest condition is produced.
+Each of these steps is called sanskar in this ayurvedic ghee manufacturing method.

 Step (sanskar)-1: procurement and boiling

-Procurement is a vital issue for making ghee in traditional ghee manufacturing process.
-The quality of raw material milk is largely dependent on the farming and the diet of the cow.
-Grass fed cow milk is always better than grain feed cow milk.
-In traditional process, 25-30 liter cow milk is essential for making around 1 liter of cow ghee.
-In Ayurveda, grass fed cows milk is counted as the best material for making healthy and purest form of cow ghee.
+Procurement is a vital issue for making ghee in the traditional ghee manufacturing process.
+The quality of raw material milk is largely dependent on farming and the diet of the cow.
+Grass-fed cow milk is always better than grain feed cow milk.
+In the traditional process, 25-30 liter cow milk is essential for making around 1 liter of cow ghee.
+In Ayurveda, grass-fed cow’s milk is counted as the best material for making the purest form of cow ghee.

 Step (sanskar)–2: Curdling

-In this ghee manufacturing process, the boiled milk is turned into curd.
-In traditional process one tablespoon curd is added into the milk.
-Instead of curd, you can add lemon juice, or any natural sour ingredient.
-This treated milk should be preserved for overnight in a covered pot.
-Once the curd is fully prepared, it gets ready for churning course.
+In the ghee manufacturing process, boiled milk is converted into curd.
+In the traditional process, one tablespoon curd is added into the milk.
+Instead of curd, in-home sometimes lemon juice, or any natural sour ingredient is added to milk.
+The milk stays overnight in a covered pot and gets converted to curd.
+Once the curd is fully prepared, it is churned thoroughly.

 Step (sanskar)–3: Churning